Six Types of UI: Assess & Manage

 SIGNS & SYMPTOMS:

-A small amount of urine lost during physical activities that cause increased intraabdominal pressure, such as walking, bending, coughing, or sneezing.
+Mild SUI - A small amount of urine lost during rigorous physical activities including: sports or exercising, sneezing, laughing, coughing, or lifting.

 MANAGEMENT OPTIONS